GOALS

 Meeting minutes of the accessibility team/task force

-Minutes and discussions of the accessibility team or task force serve as a record of the implementation and commitment to progress of the institution to enterprise-wide web accessibility.
+Minutes and discussions of the accessibility team or task force serve as a record of the implementation and commitment to progress of the institution toward institution-wide web accessibility.

 Documentation of baseline information

-Baseline information can include reports and evaluations on the current status of accessibility of an institution's web pages, personnel's training in and understanding of web accessibility, the accessibility status of equipment and software currently used by the institution, and analyses of enterprise-wide challenges and priorities.
+Baseline information can include reports and evaluations on the current accessibility of a sample of an institution’s web pages, personnel training in web accessibility, the accessibility status of equipment and software currently used by the institution, and analyses of institution-wide challenges and priorities.

-Budget and committed effort for sustained web accessibility
+Institution-wide budget and committed effort to sustain web accessibility

-Campus communications and marketing of the Accessibility PLAN
+Campus communication and marketing of the accessibility plan.

-The institutional accessibility plan and information on its progress is disseminated to ensure that those in the campus community know about and understand their responsibilities.
-Dissemination can be done through a variety of media including emails, newsletters, reports, a dedicated webpage, and even campus radio.
+The institutional accessibility plan, and information on its progress, is disseminated to ensure that those in the institutional community know about and understand their responsibilities.
+Dissemination can be done through a variety of channels including emails, newsletters, reports, a dedicated webpage, and even campus radio.

 Data on training personnel

-Training of all relevant personnel is planned and performed.
-Training can be implemented in a variety of different ways.
+Education and training of all relevant personnel is planned and performed.
+Education can be implemented in a variety of different ways.
 Documentation data can include: the dates of training, number of trainings, number of personnel trained, types of trainings, and training evaluations.

 Existing records can document and track the progress of the implementation plan.
 These may include documentation on budget, metrics, milestones, and progress reports.